EspressoAdvice.comUpdated April 2026

 About 30-45 minutes including rinse cycles.
 The actual descaling runs take 15-20 minutes; the rest is rinsing to remove all traces of the solution.

-What if I've never descaled and I've had the machine for years?
+What if we've never descaled and we've had the machine for years?

 Run a descale cycle and see if it improves.
 If the machine is still sluggish or problematic, you may need professional service to manually remove heavy deposits.
 Consider this a lesson for future maintenance.

-Do I need to descale if I use filtered water?
+Do I need to descale if we use filtered water?

 Yes, but less often.
 Filters reduce minerals but don't eliminate them.
 Descale every 3-6 months with filtered water versus every 6-8 weeks with unfiltered hard water.